laasem/jekyll-now/about.md

 permalink: /about/
 ---

-I write code and other types of poetry and prose.
+I write code and write about it.
 From Ruby and Bash scripts to on-call process design documents, I'm interested in whatever helps me build software with people to help people.

 ### Contact me